MalayAgr/generative-ai-with-llms-notes/markdown/Week 2/Instruction Fine-Tuning, Model Evaluation and PEFT/Model Evaluation - Metrics and Benchmarks.md

 For the example, the recall score is $\text{ROUGE-L}_{recall} = \frac{2}{4} = 0.50$, the precision score is $\text{ROUGE-L}_{precision} = \frac{2}{5} = 0.40$ and the F1-score is $\text{ROUGE-L}_{f1} = 2\frac{0.50 \times 0.40}{0.50 + 0.40} = 0.44$.

+> [!NOTE]
-> **Note**: We can use the scores to compare the capabilities of models only if the scores were determined for the same task.
+> We can use the scores to compare the capabilities of models only if the scores were determined for the same task.
 ROUGE scores for different tasks are not comparable.

 #### ROUGE Hacking